chen3feng/blade-build/doc/en/build_rules/extension.md

 def load(extension_label, *symbols, **aliases):
 ```

-`symbols` are the symbol names to be imported.
+`symbols` are the symbol names to be imported, `aliases` are the symbol names to be imported as aliases.
-`aliases` are the symbol names to be imported as aliases.
+Symbols beginning with an underscore will not be exported and therefore cannot be imported.

 Use: